GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

   may contain a null-reference.
 Since they heavily rely on functional programming concepts, their use may look obscure and ugly, especially in languages without built-in [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching), such as Java.
-A clever solution, implemented, for example, in [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) is just to prohibit the use of null-references for non-nullable types, and provide nullable ones with [null-coalescing operators](https://en.wikipedia.org/wiki/Null_coalescing_operator).
+A clever solution, implemented, for example, in [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) is just to prohibit the use of null-references for non-nullable types and provide nullable ones with [null-coalescing operators](https://en.wikipedia.org/wiki/Null_coalescing_operator).

 ### Structural Considerations